stdxpe/case_study_movies_project/README.md

 &nbsp;

-> Some files and classes might differ from Clean Architecture standard naming conventions, due to my background in C# and .NET traditions (and Uncle Tom of course ^^)
+> Some files and classes might differ from Clean Architecture standard naming conventions, due to my background in C# and .NET traditions (and Uncle Tom of course ^^) (e.g. MovieRepository → IMovieService)

-> Some files and classes might differ from Clean Architecture standard naming conventions (MovieRepository -> IMovieService), due to my background in C# and .NET traditions (and Uncle Tom of course ^^)

 ```bash